Reading Time: < 1 minutes

 Execution log

-When the update script has detected some updates to apply, the executed SQL queries will be listed along with their result.
+When the update script detects updates to apply, it will list the executed SQL queries along with their results.

 <?xml version="1.0" encoding="UTF-8"?><action result="ok" id="">